 I had the car in my possession along with ALL THE DEBT.

 So, not really knowing what to do, but knowing I could not pay for this car and risk the possibility of this “friend” coming and taking it from me in the middle of the night.

 I had to get rid of it, mainly to get their name off the lease.

-However, when I spoke to the finance officer, the banks would not loan me the money to buy a cheaper can because I had the negative equity.
+When I spoke to the finance officer, he said the banks would not loan me the money to buy a cheaper car because I had too much negative equity.

-In my case I had to take out a really big loan (to cover the negative equity), so they would only let me buy an expensive car.
+In my case, I had to take out a really big loan (to cover the negative equity), so they forced me to buy an expensive car.

 This was one of those moments that just make no sense.

 A $30,000 car tacked with the $20,000 of negative equity left me in a $50,000 hole.